slow-studio/23-playful-data-js/_todo.md

 [ ] on protected trees: add a visual cue (a star, perhaps) [ ] mousedrag to cut trees (leave stumps behind). [code example](https://developer.mozilla.org/en-US/docs/Web/API/Touch/radiusX)
 [ ] make all stages of the animation
-[ ] position all trees to be in the middle of the forest [ ] add randomness to all colours (for example: when a tree is asked to be green, the green should be slightly different each time it is applied)
+[ ] add randomness to all colours (for example: when a tree is asked to be green, the green should be slightly different each time it is applied)
 [ ] add a button to toggle 'game' and 'toy' mode
 [ ] add a (well-timed) conclusion or reward to the experience